Rydersel/EDUrange_Cloud/README.md

 ## Getting Started:

-These instructions will probally you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will probally get you a copy of the project up and running on your local machine for development and testing purposes.
 It also might not, the project is very early in development.

 ### Prerequisites: